Prostate-specific antigen (PSA) is a protein produced by the prostate gland. Blood levels of PSA can be elevated in men with prostate cancer.

-Also, the thinking with regard to the management of prostate cancer continues to evolve, taking into consideration the aggressiveness of the cancer as well as the volume of cancer detected on biopsy.
+Also, the thinking with regard to the management of prostate cancer continues to evolve.
+Considerations include:

-Does a PSA level higher than 4.0 mg/mL mean that I have prostate cancer, and can prostate cancer be excluded if my level is less than 4.0 ng/mL?
+Does a PSA level higher than 4.0 mg/mL mean that I have prostate cancer?
+Can prostate cancer be ruled out if my level is less than 4.0 ng/mL?

-The PSA level by itself may be not be the most important factor of risk.
-Researchers have been looking at ways to improve the performance of the test by examining multiple PSA tests and measuring the rate at which the PSA level might be increasing, called PSA velocity.
+A single PSA level by itself may not be the most important factor of cancer risk.
+Many studies have looked at ways to improve the performance of the test.
+These studies examine multiple PSA tests and measure the rate at which the PSA level might be increasing, called PSA velocity.

-They are also looking at the ratio of PSA not bound to other proteins, called fee PSA, to the total PSA value to add to risk prediction.
+They also look at the ratio of PSA not bound to other proteins, called free PSA, to the total PSA value to add to risk prediction.
 Other tests divide the level of PSA in the blood by the volume of the transition zone (the area surrounding the urethra) to arrive at a PSA density.

 If you have had a PSA screening test, your doctor may want you to have a repeat PSA test if your level is 4.0 ng/mL or above but less than 7.0 ng/ mL.
-This is because PSA levels can fluctuate and may also be affected by various issues such as an enlarged prostate or an inflamed prostate/prostatitis or urinary retention.
+PSA levels can change and may also be affected by various issues such as an enlarged prostate, an inflamed prostate/prostatitis, or urinary retention.

-If your doctor recommends a prostate biopsy based on the results, the larger concern is interpretation of the biopsy and how it affects your management.
+If your doctor recommends a prostate biopsy based on the blood test results, a critical factor will be the interpretation of the biopsy and how it affects your management.
 If examination of the biopsy tissue detects a large volume of cancer cells, it can signify a more aggressive cancer.

 Prostate cancer cells are graded using the Gleason score, which ranges from 2 to 10.
 The higher the score, the more aggressive the cancer is.
 Often a score of 6 or less does not require treatment, but a discussion of the biopsy result with the doctor is mandatory.